 Linda Samuels, CPO-CD® is a compassionate, enthusiastic professional organizer who facilitates change in her clients’ lives.
 In January 1993, she combined her visual arts expertise, business background, love of helping people, and organizing abilities to launch Oh, So Organized!

-The Other Side of Organized is available in the Organizing – General department of The Bookstore for Professional Organizers.
+The Other Side of Organized is available from Amazon and other booksellers.
 One of my clients has sent me a copy, and I look forward to reading it and reviewing it here for Your Organizing Business.